CARTAvis/carta-node-server/README.md

 ## Getting help
 If there are issues with the server or documentation, please submit an issue in this repo.
 If you need assistance in configuration or deployment, please contact the [CARTA helpdesk](mailto:carta_helpdesk@asiaa.sinica.edu.tw).

+## TODO
+Still to be implemented:
+- Better error feedback
+- More flexibility with external auth
+- API endpoints for saving user layouts (not currently implemented)